-There are a few choices for girls who need a pregnancy test.
+There are a few choices for pregnancy tests:

 Home Pregnancy Test

 Home pregnancy tests are sold at drugstores and grocery stores and can be taken at home or at a friend’s house.
 To ensure that the results are accurate, it is important to follow the instructions on the box exactly.
-It is most effective to wait until after a girl has missed her period to take a pregnancy test.
-If she is more than a day or two late for her period, she can take a home pregnancy test.
-Some newer home pregnancy tests, however, say they can give an accurate result the day a period is due or even a day or two before.
+It is most effective to wait until after a missed period to take a pregnancy test.
+If your period is a day or two late, you can take a home pregnancy test.
+Some home pregnancy tests, however, say they can give an accurate result the day a period is due or even a day or two before.

 Home pregnancy tests typically cost between $8 and $20 at a drugstore or grocery store.
 Some are available for even less than that online, but require a credit card number in order to purchase them.

-While home pregnancy tests are very accurate, girls might also want to consider going to a clinic for a pregnancy test, or at least for a second test.
-This can verify the home results and provide her with more options for care, including tests for sexually transmitted diseases (STDs), birth control options and general answers to her questions about birth control and safer sex.
+While home pregnancy tests are very accurate, you might also want to consider going to a clinic for a pregnancy test or at least for a second test.
+This can verify the home results and provide more options for care, including tests for sexually transmitted diseases (STDs), birth control options and general answers to questions about birth control and safer sex.